DiningRoom7/SortingAlgViewer/README.md

 # SortingAlgViewer
 Sorting algorithm visualization like you see in the videos.

-This is meant to be run on unix systems.

-Rendered using SFML.
-Download the dependencies yourself.
+Download the SFML dependencies yourself